What Is A Deload Week? (And Why You Probably Need One)

 2. They boost long-term strength gains

-Strength doesn’t increase linearly.
+Strength doesn't increase linearly.
 You need periods of stress on your muscles and periods of recovery.
 Deloading allows your muscles, tendons and nervous system to fully adapt so you can hit new PRs in the following weeks.
-If you’re new to deload weeks, then give them a go!
+If you're new to deload weeks, give them a go.
 You might be surprised at how much stronger you feel afterwards.

 3. They lower injury risk